Vis4Sense/student-projects/2024-2025/Xingyu Zhu/readme.md

 - **Save Functionality**:  Implemented a feature to export mapping results as .xlsx files with user-defined filenames (✅ Completed in the first week of November).

+- **Improve the interface**: The [interface](projects/app2.py) is now more interactive, and users can select cells and get mapping suggestions (✅ Completed in the fourth week of February).

 ### Data Preprocessing